 Wendy's has not elaborated why they discontinued the burger, whether due to lack of demand, higher costs, or that customers didn't like the specific veggie burger offered.

-The new veggie burger at Wendy's is a black bean burger with a Southwest theme, made from a blend of black beans, grains, pepper, corn and carrots with plenty of spices including garlic and chili pepper.
-Note that the new Wendy's black bean veggie burger comes with cheese and a Parmesan ranch dressing, so if you're vegan, be sure to ask them to hold the sauce and the cheese when you order, if you need it to be vegan.
-The patty, bun and other ingredients are all indeed vegan, according to Wendy's.
+The veggie burger at Wendy's was a black bean burger with a Southwest theme, made from a blend of black beans, grains, pepper, corn, and carrots with plenty of spices including garlic and chili pepper.
+The black bean veggie burger came with cheese and a Parmesan ranch dressing, so vegans would have to ask them to hold the sauce and the cheese when ordering.
+The patty, bun and other ingredients were all indeed vegan, according to Wendy's.

-With 14 grams of protein and just 10 grams of fat (without the cheese and Parmesan ranch sauce), the Wendy's black bean burger isn't too bad of a choice if you need a quick vegetarian or vegan meal on the run, or if you're accompanying non-vegan friends out for a bite to eat.
+With 14 grams of protein and just 10 grams of fat (without the cheese and Parmesan ranch sauce), the Wendy's black bean burger wasn't too bad of a choice if you needed a quick vegetarian or vegan meal on the run, or if you were accompanying non-vegan friends out for a bite to eat.

-And yes, they cook the veggie burger on a separate oven, so the patty isn't grilled on the same surface as the regular meat burgers, and avoids touching any leftover meat juices.
+They cooked the veggie burger on a separate oven so the patty wasn't grilled on the same surface as the regular meat burgers, thus avoiding touching any leftover meat juices.